uulm-smart-sensing/documentation/Readme.md

 ## Software Design

 The section "Software Design" describes the architecture and structure of the software.
 The various components, their interactions and the overall structure are explained here.
-The software design document provides a detailed insight into the implementation of the software.

 For more information on software design, see the [Software Design Document](./Software%20design%20document/design_doc.pdf).